Muon beams towards muonium physics: progress and prospects: Acknowledgments

 \section{Acknowledgments}

+The authors are especially grateful to Klaus P. Jungmann, Yoshitaka Kuno, and Jian Zhang for the substantial time and effort they devoted to revising this manuscript.
+Their insightful comments and careful revisions played an important role in improving the structure, clarity, and overall quality of the paper.
 The authors would like to acknowledge the MACE Working Group for their invaluable discussion, and in particular, Shihan Zhao and Guihao Lu for their contributions to the preparation of several figures.
 This work was supported by the National Natural Science Foundation of China under Grant Nos.
 12347105 and 12075326, Guangdong Basic and Applied Basic Research Foundation under Grant No. 2025A1515010669, the Natural Science Foundation of Guangzhou under Grant No. 2024A04J6243, and Fundamental Research Funds for the Central Universities (23xkjc017) in Sun Yat-sen University.
-J.T. is grateful to the organization of the invited seminar by Kim-Siang Khaw at Tsung-Dao Lee Institute in Shanghai JiaoTong University and the Southern Center for Nuclear-Science Theory (SCNT) at the Institute of Modern Physics in the Chinese Academy of Sciences for hospitality.
+This research was supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy--EXC-2094--390783311.
+J.~T. is grateful to the organization of the invited seminar by Kim-Siang Khaw at Tsung-Dao Lee Institute in Shanghai JiaoTong University and the Southern Center for Nuclear-Science Theory (SCNT) at the Institute of Modern Physics in the Chinese Academy of Sciences for hospitality.
 The present article would not have been possible without the collaboration and multiple discussions with the students.
 It is a great pleasure to thank them all.